 Having this personal experience with her mom turned Tammie into an advocate for bringing capabilities like the Redivus Health mobile platform to smaller hospitals so they can provide a level of care consistent with larger hospitals.

-Tammie worked with Redivus Health to test an early version of the Redivus sepsis app, which at the time was called “Sepsis Avenger.”
+Tammie worked with Redivus Health to test an early version of the Redivus sepsis screening tool, which at the time was called “Sepsis Avenger.”
 She provided feedback on the app that the Redivus team incorporated into the more advanced version available now.

-Last fall, while working on her master’s degree in nursing education, Tammie created a video for a class project that shared her story and demonstrated how the Redivus app can be used to diagnose and treat sepsis.
+Last fall, while working on her master’s degree in nursing education, Tammie created a video for a class project about Redivus.
+She shared her story and demonstrated how the Redivus app can be used to diagnose and treat sepsis.